Generating faster algorithms for d-Path Vertex Cover: -Algorithm

-Now we are ready to provide the pseudocodes of the $(\F,\A,\beta)$-Algorithm in Algorithm \ref{fab-algorithm-pseudocode} and the pseudocode of the $(\F,\A,\beta)$-Output Algorithm in Algorithm \ref{fab-output-algorithm-pseudocode} and prove their correctness.
+Now we are ready to provide the pseudocode of the $(\F,\A,\beta)$-Algorithm in Algorithm~\ref{fab-algorithm-pseudocode} and prove its correctness.
+The algorithm also creates lists $\Llist'$ (only needed for analysis purpose) and $\Llist$ containing the actual subgraph branching rules corresponding to graphs in $\gLgood$ and those not overridden by the rules in $\A$ (by the hand-made rules), respectively.

-\begin{theorem} If the call to $(\F,\A,\beta)$-Algorithm finishes its computation, then the returned ordered list $\Llist$ of subgraph branching rules is exhaustive with respect to $\A$ and for every $\varrho \in \Llist$ we have $\bff(\varrho) \leq \beta$. \end{theorem} \iflong \begin{proof} We are going to start by proving the following statement.
+\begin{theorem} If the call to $(\F,\A,\beta)$-Algorithm finishes its computation, then the returned ordered list $\Llist$ of subgraph branching rules is exhaustive with respect to $\A$ and for every $\varrho \in \Llist$ we have $\bff(\varrho) \leq \beta$. \end{theorem} \begin{proof} We start by proving the following statement.
 Let $\tau$ be a brancher.
-Then the concatenation $\tau(\gLgood) \circ \tau(\gLbad)$ is exhaustive at every step of the computation.
+Then the set $\tau(\gLgood \cup \gLbad)$ is exhaustive at every step of the computation.
 The proof will be done by induction on the number of steps of the computation.
 Firstly, at the start of the computation the statement holds due to Observation \ref{initial-list-observation}.
-Next, observe, that the only place when the concatenation changes during the computation is on the line \ref{expand-line-fab-algorithm-pseudocode} where the $\mathit{Expand}$ function is called.
-By induction the statement holds before the expansion takes places and due to Lemma \ref{expand-lemma} the statement holds after the expansion takes place.
+Next, observe, that the only place where the set changes during the computation is on line \ref{expand-line-fab-algorithm-pseudocode} where the $\mathit{Expand}$ function is called.
+By induction the statement holds before the expansion takes place and due to Lemma \ref{expand-lemma} the statement holds after the expansion takes place.
 Therefore the statement holds at every step of the computation.